With 2018 reaching its denouement, we felt it necessary to turn back and have a flashback of the year’s most note-worthy rebranding projects.

 7. Bank Of America

 Slenderizing the typeface to showcase a simpler and sleeker look, the Bank of America also refreshed its logo design.
 The font changed from a tightly-spaced, sentence-case form to an all-caps, more symmetrical block-like font.
-The new design features cleaner lines and fairly spaced letters decked up with darker blue color.
+The new bank logo features cleaner lines and fairly spaced letters decked up with darker blue color.

 8. BBC Two